YOuth Leadership Program

-The Youth Leadership Program (YLP) On Demand is a unique program created to serve the U.S. Embassies’ emerging needs.
-The program supports high school youth and adult educators’ participation in intensive, substantive three-week exchanges in the United States.
+Over the past 3 decades Legacy International actively administers Youth Leadership Programs and the On Demand Youth Leadership Programs as part of the U.S. Department of States youth exchange initiatives.
+The On-Demand programs are unique and created to serve the U.S. Embassies’ emerging needs.
+Activities engage high school students and adult educators in intensive, substantive three-week exchanges in the United States.

 The exchange activities introduce participants to a comprehensive survey of civic education, community service, and youth leadership development.
 The students and educators participate in workshops, community service activities, meetings with community leaders, discussion groups, and opportunities for substantive interaction with each other and their American peers.

-- Prepare youth leaders to become responsible citizens and contributing members of their communities; and
+Prepare youth leaders to become responsible citizens and contributing members of their communities

 Previous Programs Include: